danth/axyn/README.md

 See the 'how it works' section of [Flipgenic](https://github.com/danth/flipgenic/blob/master/README.md#how-does-it-work).
 Axyn is simply a Discord wrapper around this library (although, Flipgenic was originally `axyn.chatbot` before it was extracted).

+## Privacy

+Users must give permission for their messages and reactions to be stored.
+The first time a user joins a server with Axyn, they will receive a menu allowing their preference to be changed.
+This menu can be accessed later using the `/consent` command.

+For a message to be reused, everyone in the current channel must have access to the channel where the message was originally sent.
+This also applies to reactions.